Tanjava/LauraCatharina/README.md

 ### Website banner

 Under the header the website has a banner.
-The text over the Hero Image, 'Buddha - Dharma - Sangha', has been added to break up the image and has been included to improve the design.
-'Buddha - Dharma - Sangha' are the Three Jewels of Buddhism and are an important part of the teachings.
+The banner image has a different cover text for every page.
+It has a page title, a little icon to match the page and a three keyword description of that page.

 ![Website banner](assets/readme-images/LC-hero-image.png)